cppis/elio/docs/troubleshooting.md

 *Joining worker nodes* error may occur when creating multiple Kind clusters.
 This may be caused by running out of [inotify](https://linux.die.net/man/7/inotify) resources.
 Resource limits are defined by `fs.inotify.max_user_watches` and `fs.inotify.max_user_instances` system variables.

-In this case, you can also fix it by editing the ulimit settings:
+This can be solved by fixing the `ulimit` settings:

 ```bash
 echo fs.inotify.max_user_watches=655360 | sudo tee -a /etc/sysctl.conf